 BiblioWorks is founded on the simple principle that literacy and education are critical components for the creation and vitality of sustainable communities and cultures.
 We believe that where knowledge, literacy, and learning exist, people have the resources they need to solve social issues, maintain and strengthen their cultural identities, as well as to grow their community economically.

 Biblio Charitable Works, Inc. is a non-profit organization committed to provide communities in need with tools and resources to develop sustainable literacy and education programs through funding and book and material donations for schools, libraries, and cultural institutions.

 Organization summary and history

-Not only have we opened and equipped seven libraries in Morado K’asa, Presto, Patacon, Yamparaéz, Tarabuco, Villa Serrano and Sopachuy, but we are working on making them all self-sustaining.
+Not only have we opened and equipped eleven libraries in Morado K’asa, Presto, Patacon, Yamparaéz, Tarabuco, Villa Serrano, Sopachuy, Tomina, Tomoroco, Maragua, and Pampa Aceituno, but we are working on making them all self-sustaining.
 With our team here in Bolivia we have trained hundreds of librarians, teachers, students and other community members in the proper use of a public library.
 Our organization is dedicated to improving literacy and opening educational doors so that children and young people will have new opportunities to pursue studies and vocations that will allow them to serve their communities in order to develop strategies to eliminate poverty.
 In rural Bolivia the concept of public libraries is relatively new, and most children and young people do not have the vital access to books and information they need to achieve success.